Serving

 6. Chop ONION small

-7. Put OLIVE OIL, SESAME OIL and BUTTER in a pan and fry Garlic slowly (these are low temperature oils).
-When it just starts to color stir in Onion and fry slowly stirring until translucent but not at all browned, then add All + ingredients, stir 2 minutes more and pour it all into the main pot.
+7. Put Olive Oil, Sesame Oil and Butter in a skillet and fry Garlic slowly (these are low temperature oils).
+When it just starts to color, stir in Onion and fry slowly, stirring until translucent but not at all browned, then add Spicing items.
+Stir 2 minutes more and pour it all into the main pot.

-9. Strain the Stock and add to the pot.
+9. Strain the Stock, discarding the potato peels and adding the liquid to the pot.

 10. Adjust liquid as you simmer slowly for at least a half hour.
-It's best if you set it aside and reheat the next day - but Caution: once the barley is well cooked it tends to stick to the bottom, so keep stirring it up as you reheat.
+It's even better when you reheat the next day.
+Caution: If you use fully pearled barley (see Note-2), it tends to burn to the bottom, so use a low flame, a heavy bottomed pot, and keep scraping it up from the bottom.

-11. You can adjust acidity to your taste using sauerkraut juice, wine, balsamic or malt vinegar.
-Don't use cider vinegar - it's the wrong flavor.
+11. You can adjust acidity to your taste using sauerkraut juice (best), wine vinegar, balsamic vinegar, or malt vinegar.
+Don't use cider vinegar - its flavor conflicts!

 NOTES: